Cost of Living Comparison Between Sweden and Italy Cost of Living Comparison Between Sweden and Italy

 Which country has higher housing costs?

-Should I move to Italy or Sweden?
+Should I move to Italy or to Sweden?

-It depends on what you're after.
-Italy wins on affordability; Sweden may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Italy wins on affordability; Sweden may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.

 Sweden vs other spots: cost of living compared